 There is variability in published reports for stability, however cystatin C is generally stable for up to 2 days at 4ºC and at least a month frozen at -20ºC in humans.

-Studies in dogs to date demonstrate that cystatin C (reciprocal) appears to correlate better with GFR and appears to be a more sensitive marker than creatinine for renal disease.
+In one study of 67 dogs with suspected or confirmed chronic kidney disease and 30 healthy dogs, the overall performance (area under the receiver operating characteristic curve) of cystatin was lower than that of creatinine.
+Decreased GFR was determined by plasma volume-based renal scintigraphy.
+The sensitivity and specificity of cystatin C was lower than creatinine or SDMA in this cohort, using cut-offs of 0.49 mg/L for cystatin, 14 ug/dL for SDMA, and 1.3 mg/dL for creatinine) (Palender et al 2019).
 It is still unclear if cystatin C is increased in dogs with prerenal azotemia (more studies are needed in which GFR is measured using other methods, e.g. inulin clearance).
 Cystatin C appears unreliable as a marker of glomerular filtration in dogs with diabetes mellitus or hyperadrenocorticism.
 In one study, cystatin C results did not correlate to changes in plasma exogenous creatinine clearance, with creatinine clearance and serum creatinine concentrations being unchanged over 12 months in 12-14 dogs with diabetes mellitus but cystatin concentrations increasing over the same time.
 Similarly, in 9-22 dogs with hyperadrenocorticism, cystatin C concentrations did not change over 12 months, whereas plasma exogenous creatinine clearance rates decreased and serum creatinine concentrations increased.
 This data suggests that cystatin C offers no advantage over measurement of serum creatinine, and could yield misleading results in dogs with these diseases (data could have been skewed by not comparing the same dogs at time 0 and 12 months) (Marynissen et al 2016).

 Cystatin C concentrations in healthy cats overlap with those in cats with chronic kidney disease, but it is possible that the clinically healthy cats had subclinical renal disease.
 Increased cystatin C in urine is a potential marker of proximal renal tubular injury but this has not been adequately evaluated in veterinary medicine.
 Urinary cystatin C concentrations were not increased in cats with chronic renal disease in one study (Ghys et al 2016), however proximal tubular injury may not be occurring n these animals.
 Unlike creatinine, serum cystatin C concentrations are not influenced by muscle mass.
 Like creatinine, cystatin C is influenced by feed intake, with decreases occurring for up to 9 hours after ingestion of a meal in dogs; this may be related to a feeding-associated increase in GFR (Ghys et al 2014 review).
 In contrast, creatinine will increase somewhat after a meal due to increased production from gastrointestinal-derived amino acids.
 The influence of drugs on cystatin C concentration is currently unknown.